Corporate Retreats at Maine’s Sky Lodge Heed the Call of the Wild

 How to Get to Sky Lodge

 Bangor International Airport is about a two-and-a-half-hour drive.
-Portland and New Gloucester, Maine, are also drivable, roughly three hours away.
+Portland and New Gloucester, Maine, are also within driving distance, roughly 3 hours away.

 How Far in Advance Should I Book?

-Khoury recommends a three-month advance notice for corporate groups or large bookings of more than 20 people.
-Weddings should book at least one year out.
+Khoury recommends a three-month advance notice for corporate groups or large bookings of 20 or more people.
+Weddings should be booked at least one year out.

 What’s the Best Time of Year for Groups?